 Overview: Our business strategy is focused on us becoming a more efficient organisation, e.g. digitisation of our services will eliminate millions of documents being produced and circulated each year.
 We have continued to invest in agile working practices such as video conferencing and home working and we have targets for our operational carbon emissions, water and waste.
-Likewise we are working with our suppliers to increase resource efficiency e.g. NHS Supply Chain in their operations and procurement practices.
+Likewise we are working with our suppliers to increase resource efficiency.